noreastrconf/noreastrconf.github.io/content/codeofconduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the Nor'eastR Conference organizing team.

-- Richie Cotton <richie at datacamp.com>
+- Richie Cotton (email: richie at datacamp.com )
-- Garrett Dancik <garrett.dancik at gmail.com>
+- Garrett Dancik (email: garrett.dancik at gmail.com )
-- Jasmine Dumas <jasmine.dumas at gmail.com>
+- Jasmine Dumas (email: jasmine.dumas at gmail.com )
-- Marianna Foos <marianna.foos at gmail.com>
+- Marianna Foos (email: marianna.foos at gmail.com )
-- Douglas Friedman <dfriedm4 at its.jnj.com>
+- Douglas Friedman (email: dfriedm4 at its.jnj.com )
-- Jeff Hollister <jeff.w.hollister at gmail.com>
+- Jeff Hollister (email: jeff.w.hollister at gmail.com )
-- Amber Neville <amneville at uri.edu>
+- Amber Neville (email: amneville at uri.edu )

 Alternatively, you may go to the registration desk on the day of the conference and a member of the planning committee or a conference volunteer will be there to assist you.